 Director - Kim Copeland

-As Director of Student Safety and Wellbeing, Kim leads four teams focused on Student Conduct, Counselling and Safer Communities, Disability Services and Training and Initiatives.
+As Director of Student Safety and Wellbeing, Kim leads four teams focused on Student Conduct, Counselling and Safer Communities, Accessibility and Inclusion Services and Training and Initiatives.

 The directorate focuses on providing training, information, advice and support to enhance the wellbeing of all students and assists students to achieve their awards in a safe and supportive environment.